mats-nk/Arduino/doc/faq/a05-board-generator.rst

     C:\...> tools\boards.txt.py
     C:\...> python tools\boards.txt.py

 Running without parameters will show the command line help.
 They are generally self-explanatory.
 Running with the parameters will show no output but will generate a new boards.txt file (and a backup boards.txt.orig).

 The core root directory varies depending on your development environment.
-In Windows, core root is found under your home directory; for Arduino it is in AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.4.2\ for PlatformIO it is in .platformio\packages\framework-arduinoespressif8266.
+In Windows, core root is found under your home directory; for Arduino it is in `%LOCALAPPDATA%\Arduino15\packages\esp8266\hardware\esp8266\<release version>` for PlatformIO it is in `.platformio\packages\framework-arduinoespressif8266`.

 What can I do with it ?
 ~~~~~~~~~~~~~~~~~~~~~~~